Exploring the pectoralis major muscle

 - horizontal flexion

-Because of this last muscle movement, the pectoralis major could be seen to be an antagonist to itself.
+Additionally, the pectoralis major assists in adduction.
+And interestingly, the lower fibers can create extension from a flexed position if there is resistance to movement.
+Perhaps surprisingly, because of this last muscle movement, the pectoralis major could be seen to be an antagonist to itself.